 Everyone loves a good list.
-So here’s one about the biggest and most absorbing cyber-attacks and hacks suffered by British organisations in the past six months or so.
+So here’s one that focuses on headline-grabbing cyber-attack examples and hacks suffered by British organisations.

 Debenhams: May 2017